Your Guide To

 Bali’s culture allows for gay visitors to be accepted across the island.
-Gay Bali is focused around a groups bars located in Seminyak on Jalan Camplung Tanduk Road.
-Seminyak is South Bali’s trendy neighbour, located just north of Kuta, it’s filled with luxury beach resorts, chic restaurants and trendy bars.
+Gay Bali is focused around a group of bars located in Seminyak on Jalan Camplung Tanduk Road.
+Seminyak is South Bali’s trendy neighborhood, located north of Kuta.
+The area is filled with luxury beach resorts, chic restaurants and trendy bars.

 Gay Bali Nightlife

 Bali’s gay scene is relatively small but growing.
 Jalan Camplung Tanduk (sometimes referred to as Dhyana Pura) in Seminyak is the center of gay Bali’s nightlife.
 The handful of bars are located next door to each other making the area perfect for bar hopping.

 As you travel between the bars expect drag shows, international pop, inside smoking and plenty of Indonesian working men.
 Most of the action kicks off around 11 pm – 12 am with the majority of the bars closing around 3 am.
 Like most holiday destinations, parties take place every night of the week, all year round on Bali.